ottacom/saltstack_ipa_vault/README.md

 When you run this module, the Salt stack master will use a secure pillar to retrieve the credentials in order to get access to FreeIPA(1)
 Once the secret will be retrieved/stored into FreeIPA (2) You can continue your job as usual (3).
 ### Important:
-***We are not going to configure PGP WITHOUT protecting the PGP key with a password as suggested by the standard configuration  from the salt-stack doc https://docs.saltproject.io/en/latest/ref/renderers/all/salt.renderers.gpg.html***
+***We are not going to configure PGP WITHOUT protecting the PGP key with a password like  the standard configuration  suggested from the salt-stack doc https://docs.saltproject.io/en/latest/ref/renderers/all/salt.renderers.gpg.html***

 # Focused on the security
 In order to decrypt the secret there are at least 6 conditions to satisfy (I guess it's good enough:-) :